spacetelescope/mirage/docs/example_yaml.rst

 Example yaml Input File
 =======================

-Below is an example yaml input file for `mirage`.
+Below is an example yaml input file for `Mirage`.
+For more information on the individual input paramters, see the :ref:`Input Yaml Parameters <input_yaml_file_parameters>` page.

 ::